How to know when it’s the best time of year to buy strawberries. Includes a look at when strawberry prices are the cheapest.

 There will also be period during the late spring and summer were prices will be good.
 They are a little bit harder to predict.
 That time of year it’s all about where in California they are harvesting and how much is being produced.
 Deals can be found around holidays (Memorial Day, Fourth of July, Labor Day) to help entice customers into the stores.

 Your Local Season

 To really save money on them you must pick them yourself.
-Most u-pick strawberry places here in Michigan charge under $2 a pound to pick yourself.
+Most u-pick strawberry places here in Michigan charge close to $2 a pound to pick yourself.
 A quick Google search should help you locate the nearest u-pick strawberry patch in your area.
 Let me know if you need any help.

 Worst Time of Year to Buy Strawberries

 I have a hard time paying $4 to $5 per pound for something I was buying for under $2 a pound earlier in the year.
-Your better off buying frozen or if you were smart you froze some earlier when prices were cheaper.
+Your better off buying frozen or if you were forward thinking you froze some earlier when prices were cheaper.